julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 Some used rue water for doorway cleansing, especially if visitors had been strange, intrusive, or heavy with unspoken resentment.

 Rue was not soft magic.

-It was refusal.

 It did not invite blessing.

-It blocked harm.
+Rue blocked harm.

-There is a difference.

 ---